 Thermodynamics of basic reactions and calculation of equilibrium compositions.
 The production of fuel and synthesis gases, controlled furnace atmospheres; gas purification.

-Unit 3 Radiation Heat Transfer and Engineering Applications S1 or S2 L1
+Unit 3 Radiation Heat Transfer and Engineering Applications

 Numerical and analogue methods of problem solution in radiative heat transfer.
 Gas and flame radiation in combustion systems (non-luminous and luminous).